MariamFahmy/pixel-art-shader/README.md

 Written in Python using numpy and cv2.

 To test it, clone the repo in your Python IDE with numpy and opencv-python packages installed.
-The images provided in the repo can be used, or you can use your own illustrations.
+The images provided in the art folder of the repo can be used, or you can use your own illustrations.